lchmist/qa-testing-projects/Evernote/README.md

 This repository contains manual testing documentation for the Evernote mobile application.

-The testing process was originally documented in Jira.
-Since access to the Jira project is time-limited, the most important information has been moved to this GitHub repository.
+The testing process was originally documented in Jira.The most important information has been moved to this GitHub repository.
 The repository includes the testing checklist, a summary of reported defects, and evidence in the form of screenshots and videos.

 ## Tested application